 - Be aware that owning a dog can be costly.
 Dogs require quality food, medical care, and general supplies.
 Caring for a dog can cost around $1000 per year.
 Consider purchasing health insurance to help cover unexpected vet expenses.

 - Chocolate is dangerous for dogs due to the stimulants caffeine and theobromine.
 Baking chocolate is difficult, while white chocolate contains the least stimulants.
 If your dog ingests chocolate, consult a vet immediately.

-Make sure you have the correct dog supplies.
-Before bringing your dog home for the first time, be sure that you are equipped with the right supplies.
-Every dog needs a good-sized food and water bowl, a collar and leash, toys, and a comfy place to sleep.
-Also, remember to purchase an identification tag immediately.
+- Ensure you have the necessary dog supplies before bringing your new dog home.
+These include food and water bowls, a collar and leash, toys, and a comfortable place to sleep.
+Don’t forget to purchase an identification tag right away.

-Be prepared for natural disasters that also impact your dog.
-Have an emergency supply of water and food for him and know in advance if your local shelter for people will allow pets inside.
-Unfortunately, too many pets are injured or lost following storms, floods, and other situations that cause chaos in a community.
+- Be prepared for natural disasters that may impact your dog.
+Have an emergency water supply and food for your dog, and find out in advance if your local shelter allows pets.

 - Consider using an electric fence if you cannot install a physical wall in your yard.
 Electric fences are easy to install and help keep your dog safely contained.
 Training is required to ensure effectiveness.

 - Invest in obedience training for your dog.
 Teaching them basic commands like “Come,” “Heel,” “Sit,” and “Stay” can prevent or address troublesome behaviors.
 You can teach your dog yourself or enroll them in obedience classes recommended by the SPCA or local humane society.

 - Know the symptoms of dehydration in your dog, such as excessive panting and loss of skin elasticity.
 Encourage your dog to drink water and consider adding a small amount of Pedialyte to rehydrate them if needed.